Keyser422/Car-Car/README.md

 Team:

 * James Keyser - Service
-* Person 2 - Which microservice?
+* Jaron Laquindanum - Sales

 ## How to Run this App
 1. Fork this repository